-- Inspect the Hair: Use the Nix® Ultra professional comb and a magnifying glass to look closely at the scalp.
+- Inspect the Hair: Use the Nix® Premium Metal Two-Sided Comb and a magnifying glass to look closely at the scalp.
 Start at the base of the neck and divide the hair into small sections as you search for adult lice and their nits (eggs).

 - What to look for: Sometimes, it’s difficult to tell whether you are seeing lice or just some other scalp condition like dandruff, or even dirt.
 Adult lice are usually light brown in color and look like sesame seeds.
 They often move quickly and can be found on the scalp or hair.
 Eggs (nits) are yellow, brown, or tan.
 They look like tiny seeds and are firmly attached to the hair shaft.
 They do not move.

-Q: Do super lice pose any danger to my child?
+Do superlice pose any danger to my child?

-A: Aside from being an annoyance, super lice are no more dangerous than regular lice, and can be treated with a safe, non-toxic and pesticide-free remedy such as Nix® Ultra.
+Aside from being an annoyance, superlice are no more dangerous than regular lice, and can be treated with a safe, non-toxic and pesticide-free remedy such as Nix® Ultra All-in-One Shampoo.

-A: Head lice are spread very easily in places such as schools, playgrounds and daycares, making it more difficult to prevent.
+Head lice are spread very easily in schools, at playgrounds and in daycares, making lice difficult to prevent.
 The American Academy of Pediatrics recommends teaching children not to share hats, combs or other items that come into contact with hair.
-Children should also be checked for lice if there is an outbreak at their school, even if they aren’t showing any signs of symptoms (e.g., itching, irritability).
+Kids should also be checked for lice if there is an outbreak at their school, even if they aren’t showing any signs of symptoms (e.g., itching, irritability).

 To protect your child and family from a lice outbreak check-out Nix® Lice Prevention Daily Leave-In Spray which offers long last protection against lice and superlice.